rudraksha-avatara/ddos-load/README.md

 ### 2. Always Use Cache Busting

-For accurate server performance testing:
+For accurate server performance to attack:

 ```bash
 # ✅ CORRECT - Tests actual server